Fender's blue butterfly: Conservation

+Fender's blue butterfly is a protected species in The Nature Conservancy's Willow Creek Preserve in Eugene, which extends into the Willamette Valley.
 In January 2000, Fender's blue butterfly was added to the Endangered Species List by the U.S. Fish and Wildlife Service.
+In January 2023, U.S. Fish and Wildlife Service proposed for Fender's blue butterfly to be downlisted to a threatened species to take effect on February 13, 2023.
+However, since it is an invertebrate, it is not protected by the Oregon Endangered Species Act.
 The largest known populations now exist in the Baskett Slough National Wildlife Refuge.
-A 2014 study reintroduced this subspecies to William L. Finley National Wildlife Refuge.
+A 2014 study reintroduced this subspecies to the William L. Finley National Wildlife Refuge.